ElinVoss/omnimeta-saga-universe/04_Writer_Deliverables/02_Bibles/N05_Bible_Steal_Breaks_Open.md

 ## YOUR TASK

 Generate a complete Story Bible for the fifth 15-chapter novella.
 This is the **climactic novella of GLASS Turning**.
-The **Fathombreak** event occurs: reality shifts, vein-shatter ends, and four mortals transform into god-vessels simultaneously. **Tiffani dies** (Chapter 12-13; appears as tragic accident, not orchestration).
+The **Steal Breaks Open** event occurs: reality shifts, vein-shatter ends, and four mortals transform into god-vessels simultaneously. **Tiffani dies** (Chapter 12-13; appears as tragic accident, not orchestration).
 Jhace discovers he can wield **four principles simultaneously** (Confluence capacity) during crisis.
 Gods emerge: Xilcore (Form), Leesa (Wholeness), Blemo (Purity), Seeri (Entropy).

 ---

 ## CRITICAL CONSTRAINTS (INNOCENCE PROTOCOL STRICT)

 ### What You MUST Present as ORGANIC & EARNED
-- Fathombreak as natural event (alien origin unexplained; vein-transformation complete)
+- Steal Breaks Open as natural event (alien origin unexplained; vein-transformation complete)
 - Tiffani's death as tragic accident (she sacrifices herself during crisis; NOT orchestrated)
 - Four gods awakening simultaneously (unpredictable; no one saw it coming)
 - Jhace's Confluence capacity as desperate response to crisis (not destiny; instinctive)
 - Relationship between Jhace and Tiffani at peak BEFORE her death (love fully established)
-- Factions temporarily unified by Fathombreak crisis
+- Factions temporarily unified by Steal Breaks Open crisis
 - Gods emerging confused, not coordinated (each principle manifesting independently)

 ### What You MUST NOT Present (Guilt remains hidden)
 - NO hints that Tiffani's death was orchestrated
-- NO suggestions that Fathombreak was engineered
+- NO suggestions that Steal Breaks Open was engineered
 - NO foreshadowing of god-vessel coordination (they emerge separately)
 - NO meta-awareness that anyone is orchestrating larger events
 - NO references to Auditor role or cosmic experiments